beccasolomon22/Distict-VS-Charter/README.md

 A schools % Overall Passing decreases as the Budget per Student increases.

+##Conclusions
+1. Charter Schools have a significantly higher Overall Passing Percentage than District Schools.
+2. A schools size affects the Overall Passing Percentage.
+Once a school rises above 2000 students the overall passing grade drops by around 32%
+3. A higher Budget per Student does not improve the Overall Passing Percentage

 ## Areas for Improvement

 1. The district_summary dataframe only works the way it is formatted because each column is a single row.
 I realized this once working on the other dataframes.
 I could change the format of this dataframe to match the others.